SKefalidis/SKefalidis/README.md

 I work at the [AI-team](https://ai.di.uoa.gr/) at the [Department of Informatics and Telecommunications](https://www.di.uoa.gr/) of the [National and Kapodistrian University of Athens](https://www.uoa.gr/), under professor Manolis Koubarakis.

-My research is currently focused in the areas of _Question-Answering_, _Natural Language Processing_, _Large Language Models_, and the _Semantic Web_.
+My research lies in the areas of _Question-Answering_, _Natural Language Processing_, _Large Language Models_, and the _Semantic Web_.
 I'm also interested in Operating Systems and Compilers.

 I also like contributing to Open Source projects, playing the piano, and hiking.
 You can learn more about me on my [webpage](http://users.uoa.gr/~skefalidis/).